susiteemu/startpoint/README.md

   Content-Type = "application/json"
 ```

-In `starlark` based requests you can either define the json body as a string or as a dict.
+In `Starlark` based requests you can either define the json body as a string or as a dict.
 Which you choose depends on your needs: it is probably more convenient to use dictionaries when appending items dynamically.

 As a string you would do: